Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 ## What are the classification amounts found in our research?
 Which is most common, moderately common, and least common?

+Now that we have organized data which informs us about which locations have the highest concentration of fossils, it would be extremely helpful to see which classification these fossils would fall into!
+This would be fantastic since it would allow us to see what the concentration of carnivores, herbivores, and omnivores populated the spaces long ago.
+With this information, we can infer what the climate as well as environment was like!

 [In]

 ``` sql //